 FAQ

-To retrofit the existing buildings would have been extremely costly while still failing to provide the ideal setting for the collections and visitors.
+To retrofit the old buildings would have been extremely costly while still failing to provide the ideal setting for the collections and visitors.
 Almost 20 years ago, and again in 2014, the County of Los Angeles Board of Supervisors and LACMA’s Board of Trustees considered repairing the structures, and in both cases they found the retrofitting cost prohibitive.
 In 2014, the minimum estimated cost to retrofit just the visible deterioration was $246 million.
 New construction allows the museum to create both a safer building and new galleries designed to be more accessible, more functional, and more enjoyable.

-The horizontal design offers a non-hierarchical experience of LACMA’s diverse collections.
+The horizontal design offers an egalitarian experience of LACMA’s diverse collections.
 Displaying all art on a single level avoids giving more prominence to any specific culture, tradition, or era, offering visitors a multitude of perspectives on art and art history in a more accessible, inclusive way.
 The single-level gallery floor will also be more intuitive to navigate and easier to access, especially for wheelchairs and strollers, and its perimeter of transparent glass will provide energizing natural light and views to the park and urban environment, with views from outside into the galleries.

-The new building spans Wilshire in order to provide 3.5 acres of new park and outdoor space for visitors in Hancock Park and space for the Natural History Museum’s ongoing and future research.
+The new building spans Wilshire in order to provide 3.5 acres of new park and outdoor space for visitors in Hancock Park and the Natural History Museum’s ongoing and future research.
 This public outdoor space will be home to even more public sculptures and is an invaluable resource in our dense urban community.

 The reduction in total size from that of the existing buildings is made possible by moving functions not needed within the building itself: the museum has moved offices across the street, expanding our existing office space at 5900 Wilshire, and moved art storage out of Hancock Park.